paynl/woocommerce-plugin/readme.txt

 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
+= 3.4.3 =
+Updated layout and Added settings to add VAT-number and COC-number to checkout.
 = 3.4.2 =
 Add payment methods Payconiq and Multibanco
 = 3.4.1 =